Skip to content

 maringoodman.com Listed by m3rx Ransomware Group

 On June 11, 2026, the law firm Marin/Goodman LLP appeared on the leak site of the m3rx ransomware group.
-The firm, based in New York, had internal files exfiltrated during a ransomware attack.
+The firm, based in New York, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that contact details for individuals associated with the firm, including phone numbers +1 9144127301 and +1 9144127331, were listed alongside the breach announcement.

 Available reporting describes the incident as a ransomware attack in which the attackers gained access to the firm’s systems, exfiltrated internal files, and later published evidence on their leak site.
 The primary source is the m3rx leak page hosted on an onion domain, aggregated by ransomware.live.
 Exact volume of data and full list of exposed records remain unclear, as the group typically posts samples rather than complete datasets.
 No confirmed timeline of initial intrusion or exfiltration date has been publicly detailed beyond the June 11 listing.